kbherin/flatter-xml/README.md

 Useful for flattening a deeply nested XML elements into delimited files or load into tables.

 Flattening starts from `main-record-tag` and all elements nested under it.
-If it is not specified then the complete file is processed.
+If it is not specified then the first tag that appears after the root tag is considered as the primary record tag.

 ## Minimum Requirements
 Java: 1.7 and above.